Over $1M in marijuana seized from boat in Caribbean Sea

 MIAMI BEACH, FLA.
-(WSVN) - A U.S. Coast Guard crew has brought more than a million dollars worth of marijuana that they seized at sea to South Florida.
+(WSVN) - A U.S. Coast Guard crew has brought more than a million dollars worth of marijuana to South Florida that they seized at sea.

-About 1,300 pounds of pot were offloaded at the Coast Guard base in Miami Beach, April 13.
+About 1,300 pounds of pot were offloaded at the Coast Guard base in Miami Beach on April 13.

 Copyright 2020 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.